Hall runs wild and Pitt beats No. 23 Virginia, 23-13 | New Country 923

-Hall scored on runs of 41, 2 and 75 yards, the latter a play after Virginia closed to 14-13 in the fourth quarter.
-The Panthers (5-4, 4-1 Atlantic Coast Conference) botched the extra point attempt but forced a three-and-out by the Cavaliers and went on to their fourth consecutive victory in the series.
-Alex Kessman’s 53-yard field goal, his fourth from 50 and beyond this season, padded the lead.
+With 738 rushing yards in the last two games, they seem to be hitting their stride.

+“We did it the old fashioned way, running the football for 250 yards,” coach Pat Narduzzi said.
+“Darrin Hall was a beast.”

 Bryce Perkins threw for 205 yards and a touchdown for Virginia (6-3, 4-2, No. 23 CFP), but Pittsburgh never allowed him to get untracked in the running game and sacked him five times for 46 yards in losses.
-The Cavaliers’ three-game winning streak was snapped as Pittsburgh took over first place in the ACC’s Coastal Division.
+The Cavaliers’ three-game winning streak was snapped.

+“We got him a couple times in the backfield.
+That’s the first thing,” Narduzzi said of Perkins, who has three 100-plus-yard games this season but finished with minus 7 yards.
+“Put pressure on him and force him to have to make some throws or make some decisions.”

 The Cavaliers drove for Brian Delaney’s second field goal, bringing the crowd alive, but Hall quieted them with his long scoring burst.